bmx-routing/bmx6/README.md

 mlc1003.09E796BC491D386248C3 0       fd66:66:66:0:a2cd:efff:fe10:301 1      fe80::a2cd:efff:fe10:201 eth1   576M   22       3
 </pre>

-Only if relevant information for a requested type is available it will be shown.
-In this example no tunnels are configured nor offered by other nodes and therefore no tunnel information is shown.
+Only if relevant information exists for a requested type is available will it be shown.
+In this example no tunnels are configured locally nor are any tunnels offered by other nodes, so no tunnel information is shown.

-The loop argument can be prepended to the connect argument to continuously show the requested information.
-Many of the long arguments are usable via a short notation, like `l` for `loop`, `c` for `connect`, `s` for `show`, `d` for `debug`.
-And there is another shortcut summarizing my current favorite information types via debug level 8 The following commands do the same as above: bmx6 -lc status interfaces links originators tunnels or just `bmx6 -lcd8` .
+The `loop` argument can be prepended to the connect argument to continuously show the requested information.
+Many of the long arguments are available via a short notation, like `l` for `loop`, `c` for `connect`, `s` for `show`, `d` for `debug`.
+And there is another shortcut summarizing my current favorite information types via debug level 8 The following commands do the same as above: `bmx6 -lc status interfaces links originators tunnels` or simply `bmx6 -lcd8`.

 Description of the provided info:

     interfaces: Followed by one line per configured interface